top of page

 About Us

 The NTG Canadian Consortium is a collective of professionals, academics, agency personnel and family with interest in advocacy, education, and program/services development on behalf of Canadians with intellectual and developmental disabilities at risk of or living with dementia as well as their families and other caregivers.
 The Consortium has advised on matters related to developmental disabilities for the development of A Dementia Strategy for Canada: Together We Aspire and provides technical assistance and programmatic and education advice.
-The Consortium in partnership with Reena is undertaking a broadbased16-month project specifically focused on producing Canadian guidance to support adults with intellectual/developmental disabilities affected by dementia living in the community.
-The project has been funded by a grant from Public Health Agency of Canada (PHAC) through the Dementia Strategy Fund (see award notice).
+The Consortium in partnership with Reena has undertaken a broadbased16-month project specifically focused on producing Canadian guidance to support adults with intellectual/developmental disabilities affected by dementia living in the community.
+The project was funded by a grant from Public Health Agency of Canada (PHAC) through the Dementia Strategy Fund (see award notice).
 This award stems from Canada's National Dementia Strategy.
+The recently issued Canadian Guide for Community Care and Supports for Adults with Intellectual Disabilities Affected by Dementia was the capstone of the grant effort.

 The Consortium also maintains a cross-border collegial relationship with the National Task Group on Intellectual Disabilities and Dementia Practices in the US and collaborates in participating on webinars and the production of technical materials.